Savanna: Etymology

 The word derives from the Spanish sabana, which is itself a loanword from Taíno, which means "treeless grassland" in the West Indies.

 The word originally entered English as the Zauana in a description of the ilands of the kinges of Spayne from 1555.
 (Note: Richard Eden: "The palace of this Comogrus, is ſituate at the foote of a ſtiepe hyll well cultured.
 Hauynge towarde the ſouthe a playne of twelue leages in breadth and veary frutefull.
 This playne, they caule Zauana.")
 This was equivalent in the orthography of the times to zavana (see history of V).
 Peter Martyr reported it as the local name for the plain around Comagre, the court of the cacique Carlos in present-day Panama.
 The accounts are inexact, (Note: The account of Peter Martyr itself differs in places, variously placing Comagre 25 leagues west of and accessible by ship from Dariena or 70 leagues (roughly 290 km) west of Dariena and beside a river flowing into the southern ocean.) but this is usually placed in present-day Madugandí or at points on the nearby Guna Yala coast opposite Ustupo or on Point Mosquitos.
 These areas are now either given over to modern cropland or jungle.

+English explorer William Dampier, in his 1697–1705 volumes of A New Voyage Round the World, used the spelling "savannah" (with the terminal 'h') throughout, which became the British English form of the word.
+Dampier describes woodlands he saw on the island of "Trist" (Isla del Triste or Trist Island) in the 'Bay of Campeachy' (Bay of Campeche) in the Gulf of Mexico: "The West part is dry and sandy, bearing a sort of long Grass, growing in Tufts very thin.
+This is a sort of Savannah, with some large Palmeto Trees growing in it".
+He also used that spelling for descriptions of similar environments in Sumatra and the Philippines in accounts of a later voyage to New Holland (northern Australia).